liqy09/DTBind/README.md

 ## 3 Usage
 ### 3.1  Predict with Pretrained DTBind Models

-We provide a pretrained DTBind model as a predictor; before using it, you need to preprocess your protein data.
-For details, please refer to DTBind-main/data_process/README.md.
+We provide a pretrained DTBind model as a predictor.
+And we have prepared several preprocessed test examples in the ./sample_test folder for your reference and for testing DTBind.

-In addition, we have prepared several preprocessed proteins for your reference and for testing DTBind.
+If you want to test your own samples, you need to preprocess the data accordingly.For details, please refer to DTBind-main/data_process/README.md.

 Simply run: